-Gov. Gavin Newsom has announced a new limited stay-at-home order impacting areas with hospital capacities below certain thresholds, with emphasis on critical factors like beds and ICU space.
+Gov. Gavin Newsom has announced a new limited stay-at-home order impacting counties with hospital capacities below certain thresholds, with emphasis on critical factors like beds and ICU space.

 To implement such an order, the governor and the state’s Department of Health have divided California into five separate geographic regions.
 Lockdowns will last a minimum of three weeks for areas meeting those grim COVID-19 statistics, the governor said in a media briefing Thursday.